TIBCOSoftware/snappydata/docs/GettingStarted.md

 SnappyData makes the following contributions to deliver a unified and optimized runtime.

 * **Integrating an operational in-memory data store with Spark’s computational model**: We introduce a number of extensions to fuse our runtime with that of Spark.
 Spark executors run in the same process space as our store’s execution threads, sharing the same pool of memory.
-When Spark executes tasks in a partitioned manner, it is designed to keep all the available CPU cores busy. <br/> We extend this design by allowing low latency and fine grained operations to interleave and get higher priority, without involving the scheduler.
-Furthermore, to support high concurrency, we extend the runtime with a “Job Server” that decouples applications from data servers, operating much in the same way as a traditional database, whereby state is shared across many clients and applications. <br/>
+When Spark executes tasks in a partitioned manner, it is designed to keep all the available CPU cores busy. <br/> We extend this design by allowing low latency and fine- grained operations to interleave and get higher priority, without involving the scheduler.
+Furthermore, to support high concurrency, we extend the runtime with a “Job Server” that decouples applications from data servers, operating much in the same way as a traditional database, whereby the state is shared across many clients and applications. <br/>

 * **Unified API for OLAP, OLTP, and Streaming**: Spark builds on a common set of abstractions to provide a rich API for a diverse range of applications, such as MapReduce, Machine learning, stream processing, and SQL.
 While Spark deserves much of the credit for being the first of its kind to offer a unified API, we further extend its API to: